Wonder what is Bottlenecking? Have you ever faced issues with not getting good FPS with your Graphics Card? Does GPU performance matter for CPU?

 Let’s take an example, let’s say that we have a game being rendered at 60 frames per second which is equal to one frame every 16.6 ms. The CPU has many other tasks too whether running in the background or other applications.
 CPU has to prepare to send a draw call to the GPU which means it is sending some data such as texture and shader details whilst also rendering objects and buffers on the next frame which is being rendered.
 The GPU does its work by rendering this frame and it’s then displayed on your Monitor when it receives the next frame which is to be rendered while that’s rendering the CPU is already on the next frame for the GPU so here we have no bottleneck and that’s because the CPU is preparing the frames faster than the GPU could able to render them.

 In case, the CPU is weak then the GPU will be rendering frames faster than the CPU can prepare them and yes there’s the bottleneck.
 If your CPU is performing equal to the GPU then there’s no bottleneck.

-How to Find whether your PC is Bottlenecking or not?
+Find whether your PC is Bottlenecking or not.